-Can we afford to pay for it?
+Can we afford to pay for the Green New Deal?

-The GND will cost a huge, as yet unknown, amount, said Pettifor, but we can afford it, she insisted.
+The Green New Deal will cost a huge, as yet unknown, amount, said Pettifor, but we can afford it, she insisted.
 She proceeded to give us a lightning tour of the global financial system.
 While central banks provide credit at the macro level, ie to other banks and finance institutions, private banks provide credit to businesses and individuals.
 Then there is the ‘shadow banking’ system, defined by Investopedia as ‘the group of financial intermediaries facilitating the creation of credit across the global financial system but whose members are not subject to regulatory oversight’.

 Adding all of this together, we have total global financial assets worth $377.8 trillion.
-So there’s no shortage of finance for the GND.
+So there’s no shortage of finance for the Green New Deal.
 The real questions are: who manages it?
 And where does it go?
 Speaking to an Extinction Rebellion audience in Trafalgar Square during their October Rebellion, Pettifor said she was against the idea of financing transformation through increasing taxes on everything.
 ‘I’m against that,’ she said, ‘because we built ourselves a monetary system for the very purpose of creating the finance we need to do what we can do.
 Keynes said something very profound: “we can afford what we can do.”’